-Majority of people picked the Lakers against Dallas, right?
-Simulations, statistics, and gut could tell us the Lakers was the better team, as all players were healthy and they’ve also been supposed to have the motivation of pursuing the three-peat etc. They ended up getting swept by Dallas and arguably the best coach in NBA history admitted after the series that despite the way how it ended, he was happy to see things have come to an end.
+The Majority of people picked the Lakers against Dallas, right?
+Simulations, statistics, and gut could tell us the Lakers were the better team, as all players were healthy and they’ve also been supposed to have the motivation of pursuing the three-peat, etc. They ended up getting swept by Dallas and arguably the best coach in NBA history admitted after the series that despite the way how it ended, he was happy to see things have come to an end.

 The NBA has been experimental for various machine learners so far.
 Despite employing different algorithms, they all had one common similarity, beating the NBA odds for a competitive or financial advantage.
 For example, according to the hot-hand theory in basketball, researchers found that making a shot would not increase the chance of making another shot.

-The academical study based on real data showed that the success of a shot was independent of previous shots.What’s more, people frequently try to find out a pattern that never exists or even happened in the history.
-Streaks are possible and can be observed frequently, but the future games must be evaluated independently from the result of previous games.
+The academical study based on real data showed that the success of a shot was independent of previous shots.What’s more, people frequently try to find out a pattern that never exists or even happened in the past.
+Streaks are possible and can be observed frequently, but future games must be evaluated independently from the result of previous games.
 This is due to the nature of being normally distributed.
-Never forget that many games come down to critical free throws the players even who have best shooting mechanisms might miss free throws in the last second.
-This situation triggers other game result oriented events and has an impact game winning spreads, or game totals.
+Never forget that many games come down to critical free throws the players even who have the best shooting mechanisms might miss free throws in the last second.
+This situation triggers other game result-oriented events and has impact game-winning spreads or game totals.
 At this point, psychology science would better take things over.
 Simulation and predictive techniques are the tools to identify weaknesses if correctly used the best action for fixing errors.
 These techniques begin to become arsenals to isolate instances of these human factors.

-The ability to apply statistics and rigorous mathematical models to provide instantaneous results is still in the very early ages, observing what they will develop into in the near future would be interesting.
+The ability to apply statistics and rigorous mathematical models to provide instantaneous results is still at a very early age, observing what they will develop into in the near future would be interesting.